 Find The Tall Ship docked at Pier One, 1 East Pier Drive, Boston, MA 02128.

-14. Pay a visit to the Franklin Park Zoo
+11. Pay a visit to the Franklin Park Zoo

 For a change of pace from the hustle and bustle of downtown, make a trip to the Franklin Park Zoo to get a glimpse of some incredible animals.
 You’ll see everything from pensive barn owls to laughing kookaburras to stately tigers.

-15. Check out Concerts in the Courtyard
+12. Check out Concerts in the Courtyard

-The Concerts in the Courtyard weekly concert series welcomes a new artist to the courtyard of the Boston Public Library in Copley Square every Friday.
+The Concerts in the Courtyard weekly concert series welcomes a new artist to the courtyard of the Boston Public Library in Copley Square every Wednesday and Friday.
 These hour-long shows (running at unique dates and times) are perfect for lunch break entertainment or families with children.

-16. … and treat yourself to an afternoon tea at the library
+13. … and treat yourself to an afternoon tea at the library

 The Boston Public Library’s Central branch is an impressive Renaissance-style building with plenty of architectural merit, as well as being home to a staggering collection of books and other public amenities.
 Perhaps even more impressive are the sequestered Courtyard and Map Tea Rooms for an elegant tea at the library!